So you've got COVID. Here's what to do

 "Where will you go if you need therapeutics?
 It's much better to know ahead of time than to be ill and sick and scared and scrambling to identify what treatment options are available," says Pierre.

-Also while it's important to make sure your house cleaning game is upped a little bit, says Smith, such as wiping down surfaces people often touch, the best defense when trying to protect household members that aren't sick is wearing a mask and frequent hand washing.
+Also, while it's important to make sure your housecleaning game is upped a little bit, says Smith, such as wiping down surfaces people often touch, the best defense when trying to protect household members who aren't sick is wearing a mask and frequent hand-washing.

 Both Smith and Pierre say isolating sick family members is also a good idea, but they say that's only realistic in some situations.
 Anyone with limited living space won't be able to isolate easily, says Pierre.
 Smith adds that it is tough to make kids isolate and not necessarily the best thing for their mental health anyway.